jasonbisson/Google_Cloud_Find_Exempt_Identities/README.md

 ```
 ## Implementation

-### Run script to enable all services at the organization,folder,and projects layers
+### Run script to find exempt identities in the organization,folder,and projects layers
 ```
 $ ./find_exempt_identity.sh